ctcope228/Data-Analysis-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: `GameData`
+- Component Design #1: `PlayerData`

   - **Description**:
-    - Stores data from a sports game such as team and player stats.
+    - Stores player data for sports analysis.
   - **Kernel Methods**:
-    - `playerStats(player)`: Retrieves data for a specific player.
-    - `teamStats(team)`: Retrieves data for a specific team.
-    - `void updateGameData(game, playerStats, teamStats)`: Updates data for a given game.
+    - `void addStat(String stat, String value)`: Adds a stat type and value to a player.
+If stat type is already assigned, replaces value.
+    - `boolean hasStat(String stat)`: Checks if a player has a specific stat type.
+    - `String value(String stat)`: Returns value of a given stat.
   - **Secondary Methods**:
-    - `compare(player1, player2)`: Compares two players performance.
-    - `compareTeams()`: Compares team performance.
+    - `int compareStat(PlayerData player, String stat)`: Compares stat value of this to the given player.
+Returns -1, 0 or 1 for this stat is less than, equal to or greater than.
     - `player topPlayer(statType)`: Returns top player for a specific stat.
   - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):